elkhorn-heavy/walkthroughs/overthewire/natas/level_08.md

 ## Key Takeaways

-- Look for places where the file being displayed on the page can be controlled.
+- Look for files being displayed on the page and see if they can be controlled.

 ## Beyond the Challenge